 At the kick off for the new Merkinch Nature Reserve astronomy programme tonight, I got to talk about one of my favourite planets of all time – Saturn and its mind blowing ring system.

 The dynamics of the rings are so subtle and complex.
-Some of the gaps are made by moonlets clearing paths, whilst other moons are actually replenishing the rings.
+Some of the gaps in the rings are made by moonlets clearing paths, whilst other moons are actually replenishing the rings.

 The small moon Enceladus is a fascinating example.
 It’s spewing out frozen ice from its south pole due to tidal heating, effectively generating Saturn’s faint E ring (the faint blue outer ring pictured above).

-You could sit on a moonlet of Saturn and see the rings forming little wavelets in real time around you.
-Some of the rings wash back and forth like waves on a giant ocean.
+You could sit on a moonlet of Saturn and watch the rings forming little wavelets in real time around you.
+Some of the larger rings actually wash back and forth like waves on a giant ocean.